rrosenblum/huzzah/README.md

 # Reference data in the site config:
 site_config.url
+# NOTE: The #url method referenced above would return the URL defined in the site's YAML file for the correct environment indicated by your Huzzah.config
 ```

 # Apps

 When you define an **App** in Huzzah, it is not tied to any particular _site_.
 This allows
 you to easily model sites that have shared web applications.
-For instance: The 'workbook' app
-can be shared between site 'manheim' and 'ove' with no code duplication!
+For example, you may have a search
+engine that is shared across multiple web site.

 If you are working with a standalone website, you may only have one _app_ that defines
 your page-objects.
 But, even if your site doesn't have shared applications, you can use